 One thing will always remain true so long as human behavior does not change, people get excited when stocks go up and scared when stocks go down.
 With the help of hindsight, every market drawdown has been an opportunity.
 However, as we live through each new drawdown it always makes one consider, “is this time different?”
 We are wired to panic when others panic and get greedy when others are greedy despite the exact opposite behavior being far more lucrative when it comes to investing in publicly traded stocks.
 Short-term price volatility is not the same as investment risk, in fact, it’s quite the opposite.
 The greater the volatility in stock prices, the more likely our long-term returns will be higher.

 Volatility is uncomfortable for the average investor and therein lies the opportunity.
 The Saga Portfolio’s willingness to accept more volatility over the short-term and our investor’s willingness to trust in our analysis has enabled us to make better decisions and thus achieve a higher rate of return over the long-term.
-It is this willingness that will let us continue to make these decisions in an effort to continue to achieve higher rates of return far into the future.
+It is this willingness that will let us continue to make these decisions in an effort to achieve higher rates of return far into the future.

 The best returning stocks of all time have experienced 50%+ drawdowns at multiple points during their life.
 One can only assume that anything less than the best investments will also face similar events.
 One example in the Saga Portfolio is The Trade Desk which it has owned since 2017.
 The stock has experienced six drawdowns of ~40% or more over the last five years, yet it has provided a ~90% annual return since our initial purchase price including the most recent 40% drawdown.
 The Trade Desk was an exceptionally attractive investment despite its significant volatility.
 We could only be so lucky to find more volatile stocks like the Trade Desk.
 These fluctuations are completely normal in stocks and will likely continue to occur in the future.
 The market can misjudge or ignore business success for a while, but eventually it will realize it.